David Ben-Gurion: Founding of Israel

 On 14 May 1948, on the last day of the British Mandate, Ben-Gurion declared the independence of the State of Israel.
 In the Israeli declaration of independence, he stated that the new nation would "uphold the full social and political equality of all its citizens, without distinction of religion, race".

 In his War Diaries in February 1948, Ben-Gurion wrote: "The war shall give us the land.
 The concepts of 'ours' and 'not ours' are peace concepts only, and they lose their meaning during war."
 Also later he confirmed this by stating that, "In the Negev we shall not buy the land.
 We shall conquer it.
 You forget that we are at war."
 The Arabs, meanwhile, also vied with Israel over the control of territory by means of war, while the Jordanian Arab Legion had decided to concentrate its forces in Bethlehem and in Hebron in order to save that district for its Arab inhabitants, and to prevent territorial gains for Israel.
 Israeli historian Benny Morris has written of the massacres of Palestinian Arabs in 1948, and has stated that Ben-Gurion "covered up for the officers who did the massacres."

-U.S. President Harry S. Truman in the Oval Office, receiving a Menorah as a gift from the Prime Minister of Israel, David Ben-Gurion (center).
-To the right is Abba Eban, the Ambassador of Israel to the United States.

 First tenure as prime minister

+Ben-Gurion (center) giving U.S. President Harry S. Truman (left) a Menorah as a gift.
+To the right is Abba Eban, the Ambassador of Israel to the U.S.

 After leading Israel during the 1948 Arab–Israeli War, Ben-Gurion was elected Prime Minister of Israel when his Mapai (Labour) party won the largest number of Knesset seats in the first national election, held on 14 February 1949.
 He remained in that post until 1963, except for a period of nearly two years between 1954 and 1955.
 As prime minister, he oversaw the establishment of the state's institutions.
 He presided over various national projects aimed at the rapid development of the country and its population: Operation Magic Carpet, the airlift of Jews from Arab countries, the construction of the National Water Carrier, rural development projects and the establishment of new towns and cities.
 In particular, he called for pioneering settlement in outlying areas, especially in the Negev.
 Ben-Gurion saw the struggle to make the Negev desert bloom as an area where the Jewish people could make a major contribution to humanity as a whole.
-He believed that the sparsely populated and barren Negev desert offered a great opportunity for the Jews to settle in Palestine with minimal obstruction of the Arab population, and set a personal example by settling in kibbutz Sde Boker at the center of the Negev.
+He believed that the sparsely populated and barren Negev desert offered a great opportunity for the Jews to settle in Israel with minimal obstruction of the Arab population, and set a personal example by settling in kibbutz Sde Boker at the center of the Negev.